MicrosoftDocs/windowsserverdocs/z-harvest-multipoint/compute/remote-desktop-services/multipoint-1/Variables-Affecting-MultiPoint-Server-System-Performance.md

 manager: jwhit
 ---
 # Variables Affecting MultiPoint Server System Performance
-There are many variables that can affect the overall performance of your [!INCLUDE[wms_2011_prodname_2](../../../compute/remote-desktop-services/multipoint-1/includes/wms_2011_prodname_2_md.md)] system.
+There are many variables that can affect the overall performance of your MultiPoint Services system.
 You may want to consider these when designing your system.

 ## Usage